 Jessie Klein PhD, MSW, M.Ed. is a writer and an Assistant Sociology/Criminal Justice Professor at Adelphi University specializing in school shootings, bullying, friendship, and gender.
 Her book: The Bully Society: School Shootings and the Crisis…Full Bio Below »

 Jessie Klein PhD, MSW, M.Ed. is a writer and an Assistant Sociology/Criminal Justice Professor at Adelphi University specializing in school shootings, bullying, friendship, and gender.
-Her book: The Bully Society: School Shootings and the Crisis of Bullying in America's Schools will be released March 6, 2012 by New York University Press.
+Her book: The Bully Society: School Shootings and the Crisis of Bullying in America's Schools was released in 2012 by New York University Press.

 Klein has written widely about school shootings and other forms of school violence as well as on issues related to the increased depression, anxiety, and social isolation in America--and especially among youth.
 Her work has been featured in USA Today, Newsday, New York Times, Huffington Post, and more.
 She has also contributed chapters to trade and academic books (including textbooks) and her work appears in peer-reviewed academic journals.

 Jessie can comment on all the areas mentioned above especially on school shootings—why they happen and what we can do to prevent them--and how our larger society feeds and encourages the related bully society endemic to our schools.
 She can also explain the rise in despair indicators as a social and cultural phenomenon of post-modernity.